Virginia and Truckee Railroad: Historic equipment

-The Virginia and Truckee's locomotives and other equipment appeared in numerous Westerns over the years since the railroad operated otherwise obsolete equipment well into the "cinema age."
-Many of these pieces have been restored, and are currently on display at museums throughout the country.
+The Virginia and Truckee's locomotives and other equipment appeared in numerous Westerns over the years since the railroad operated otherwise obsolete equipment well into the "cinema age".
+Many of these pieces have been restored and are on display at museums throughout the country.
 Cars and locomotives from the original railroad are on display at the Nevada State Railroad Museum in Carson City, at the Comstock History Center on C Street in Virginia City, at the California State Railroad Museum in Sacramento and at the Railroad Museum of Pennsylvania in Strasburg.

-In addition, an operating 5/8-scale replica of the V&T locomotive, Reno, has been running on the Washington Park and Zoo Railway since 1959.

-On April 18, 2018, The Nevada State Railroad Museum swapped No. 18 "Dayton" for No. 27.
-27 will now be in the Comstock Historic Center, and The Dayton will reside in Carson City.
-On March 2, 2020, The replica of V&T #1 was shipped to Carson City, where it will reside at the Nevada State Railroad Museum and will be completed.
+In addition, an operating 5/8-scale replica of the V&T locomotive, "Reno", has been running on the Washington Park and Zoo Railway since 1959.
+On April 18, 2018, the Nevada State Railroad Museum swapped No. 18 "Dayton" for No. 27.
+The engine will now be in the Comstock Historic Center, and the Dayton will reside in Carson City.
+On March 2, 2020, the replica of V&T No. 1 was shipped to Carson City, where it will reside at the Nevada State Railroad Museum and will be completed.